Fire-watch cameras mitigate size of PSPS events

 With 119 weather stations and 88 fire-watch cameras in operation throughout Northern California, Pacific Gas and Electric Company has helped reduce the size of Public Safety Power Shutoff events in the area by an average of 55 percent.

-Currently, PG&E’s local network of weather technology includes 11 stations and two cameras in Colusa County, one camera in Sutter County and 11 stations and eight cameras in Yuba County.
+Currently PG&E’s local network of weather technology includes 11 stations and two cameras in Colusa County, six stations and six cameras in Glenn County and 19 stations and 12 cameras in Tehama County.

-Several other stations and cameras are in operation in surrounding counties as well, including Butte, Glenn, Lassen, Plumas, Shasta, Tehama and Trinity.
+Several other stations and cameras are in operation in surrounding counties as well, including Butte, Sutter, Yuba, Lassen, Plumas, Shasta and Trinity.

-These advancements, which provide more precise weather data to the company’s team of meteorologists and outside agencies, allowed the utility to remove more than 800,000 customers from scope during 2020 PSPS events, according to a press release.
+These advancements, which provide more precise weather data to the company’s team of meteorologists and outside agencies, allowed the utility to remove more than 800,000 customers from scope during 2020 PSPS events, it was stated in the release.

 “We are working every day to improve the safety of our electric system and reduce wildfire risks,” said Debbie Powell, PG&E’s interim head of Electric Operations.
 “In addition to preventing wildfires, our focus is on improving weather awareness and reducing the impact of public safety power outages on customers and communities.
 Our growing network of weather stations and high-definition cameras helps PG&E meteorologists and analysts do just that.”

-According to a release, PG&E has been adding to its network of weather stations and cameras since 2018, mostly in high fire-threat areas in Northern and Central California.
+According to the release, PG&E has been adding to its network of weather stations and cameras since 2018, mostly in high fire-threat areas in Northern and Central California.

 By the end of 2022, PG&E plans to have nearly 600 cameras installed and, when complete, PG&E expects to have the ability to see in real-time roughly 90 percent of the high fire-risk areas serviced by the utility.